Aneeshie/sugar-app/README.md

 - Created an upload food image feature to analyze meals.
 - Used LLMs to provide insights, analyze the meal, and offer personalized diet recommendations.

+## Vision
+Our vision is to make diabetes prevention and management accessible and engaging for everyone.
+We aim to empower individuals with the knowledge and tools to make informed decisions about their health, reducing the global impact of diabetes and improving quality of life.

 ## Tech Stack Used
 - **Streamlit**: For building the web interface to make the app user-friendly and interactive.
 - **Python**: For implementing the machine learning models and handling data processing tasks.